Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 3. If desired, use the preview functionality in the *Preview* section to display the possible variables or a template preview for the selected entity.
 For detailed information, see [Preview an HTML template](#preview-an-html-template).

 4. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Edit HTML template* view is closed.